FOR INTERMEDIARIES ONLY

 Avoiding Underinsurance in Construction

-“Underinsurance in the construction sector can pose significant risks, leaving projects vulnerable to financial losses in the event of unforeseen events such as natural disasters or accidents.
-Adequate coverage is essential to safeguard construction projects and to help ensure project resilience.”
+“Underinsurance in the construction sector poses significant financial risks and can leave projects vulnerable to unforeseen events like natural disasters and accidents.
+Without adequate coverage, stakeholders face substantial expenses which could potentially jeopardise project completion.
+Adequate coverage is essential to safeguard construction projects and help ensure project resilience.”

 The number of UK businesses that are underinsured is increasing, and at the current time, as many as 80% of the UK’s SMEs could be underinsured by as much as 45%1.
 This means that a disturbing number of business owners may not be covered or claims payment reduced to reflect the element which is underinsured should they have to make a claim on their insurance.